 166 London Road,

-In 1934 the cinema was enlarged, to the plans of Messrs Kemp and Tasker, to 1,728 seats.
-The Capitol Cinema was bought by General Cinema Finance and then passed to Oscar Deutsch’s chain of Odeon Theatres Ltd., who re-named the cinema in 1945.
+In 1934 the cinema was enlarged, to the plans of architectural firm Kemp and Tasker, to 1,728 seats.
+The Capitol Cinema was bought by Eastern Cinemas (General Cinema Finance) and passed to the D.J.
+James Circuit by 1937.
+It then passed to Oscar Deutsch’s chain of Odeon Theatres Ltd., who re-named the cinema in 1945.

 In November 2009, it was announced that the Odeon had been purchased by James Hannaway, who restored the long closed Rex Cinema, Berkhamsted.
 A competition was held in November 2010 to decide a new name for the cinema, and the winning entry was ‘Odyssey’.
 He raised funds and preliminary renovation/restoration work began in early-2011.
-Plans were approved by the council in March 2013.
-An estimated time of re-opening is 2014, when it will be a single screen cinema with seating for 500, plus a cafe & bar.
+Plans by architect Richard Macan-Lind were approved by the council in March 2013 and work began on a full restoration in July 2013.
+A ‘soft’ re-opening took place on 30th November 2014, with a gala re-opening on 13th December 2014.
+It is a single screen cinema with a huge 44ft wide x 23ft tall screen.
+There is seating for 500, plus a cafe & bar.

 Just login to your account and subscribe to this theater.